Instructor: Regis Smith

 Office: G5-111W (323) 265-8887

-You are required to complete five programming projects, including a final project which covers all object oriented concepts discussed in class.
-In addition, there are quizzes and lab assignments given every class meeting, homework assignments, three terms exams, and a final exam.
-Daily quizzes will be given from 10:35-10:40.
-You are required to write computer programs by hand (without the aid of a computer) on quizzes and exams; however, accommodations will be made if you have a documented disability which precludes this (see below).
+You are required to complete six programming projects, including a final project which includes most concepts discussed in class.
+In addition, there are lab assignments and quizzes given every class meeting, written homework, two term exams, and a final exam.
+You must complete exams without the aid of a calculator or computer; however, accommodations will be made if you have a documented disability which prevents this (see below).
 Your final grade is a weighted average of the following.

-Students with disabilities who need reasonable accommodation must provide verification of their disability to Disabled Student Program and Services (DSP&S).
-DSP&S is located in E1-106 and appointments can be made by calling (323) 265-8787.
-Upon verification of a disability, DSP&S will provide a letter outlining accommodations which the student must deliver to the instructor.
-If a student believes that accommodations offered are inappropriate or insufficient, (s)he should seek the assistance of the DSP&S Coordinator and/or the Vice President of Student Services.
+Students with disabilities who need reasonable accommodation should provide verification of their disability to Disabled Student Program and Services (DSP&S), which is located in E1-106.
+Appointments can be made by calling (323) 265-8787.
+A letter from DSP&S outlining accommodations should be given to the instructor.
+If a student with a disability feels that accommodations offered are inappropriate or insufficient, (s)he should seek the assistance of the DSP&S Coordinator and/or the Vice President of Student Services.

 You are required to attend all lectures and labs.
 Absences are excused only if documentation is provided and verified by the instructor.
 If you have an excused absence, it is your responsibility to arrange a time to make up missed work.
 Late work is never accepted without a legitimate excuse.

 After completing this course you should be able to

 The official CLOs for this course are